PressClub Global · Article.

 The BMW M3 “30 Years M3” features an exclusive full leather Merino trim in bi-colour Black/Fjord Blue or optionally in Black/Silverstone with colour-matching contrast seams that effectively underscore the anniversary model’s sporty and sophisticated character.

-Compared with the BMW M3 with Competition Package, the additional cost of the anniversary model is €10,000 in Germany (currently under review for the South African market).
-Market launch is scheduled for the third quarter of 2016 – this being exactly 30 years after the signing of the first contract for the purchase of a BMW M3.
+Compared with the BMW M3 with Competition Package, the additional cost of the anniversary model is €10,000 in Germany.
+Market launch is scheduled for the summer of 2016 – this being exactly 30 years after the signing of the first contract for the purchase of a BMW M3.

 1986 – a 3 Series with flared arches and impressive power.